kastiglione/kastiglione.github.io/_posts/2021-11-11-faster-swift-and-clang-builds.md

 The initial setup instructions for `swift-project` involves cloning 30+ related Swift repos.
 Most of these are optional, and you may never build.
 Review these repos and delete any that you don't need for your purposes.
 For example, to build the Swift compiler (the frontend), you need `cmark`, `llvm-project`, and of course `swift`.
 These three repos are typically all I ever use.

 Some of the repos are optional, but still require you to explicitly opt out from building.
-At the time of writing, the new `swift-driver` is optional but you need to call `build-script` withi `--skip-early-swift-driver` to opt-out from building it.
+At the time of writing, the new `swift-driver` is optional but you need to call `build-script` with `--skip-early-swift-driver` to opt-out from building it.
 On the flip side, if you want to build `swift-driver`, then you need to keep the `swift-driver`, `llbuild`, `yams`, `swift-argument-parser`, and `swift-tools-support-core` repos.

 ### Build for Release (Swift & Clang)